Curved Page Divider

 · Dental Issues: Dental issues are also prevalent because of a lack of routine dental care.

-· Developmental Delays: Some children may show signs of delayed physical development due to a lack of attention or good health before they enter foster care.
+· Developmental Delays: Some children may show signs of delayed physical development due to a lack of attention or poor health before they enter foster care.

 Mental Health